isl/FastCat/README.md

 ## System Description ##

 FastCat is a Web-based system designed for historians and other researchers who need to manually digitize structured and semi structured archival documents in a fast and accurate way to create their research dataset.
 It combines the ease of use and quick data entry functions of the classic spreadsheet with the information accuracy typically associated with a complex database.
 It does so by offering data entry templates designed to mirror, in the digital space, the structure and data entry logic of the original source.

-In FastCat, archival documents are transcribed as ‘records’ belonging to specific ‘templates’, where a ‘template’ represents the structure of a single typoe of archival source.
+In FastCat, archival documents are transcribed as ‘records’ belonging to specific ‘templates’, where a ‘template’ represents the structure of a single type of archival source.
 A record organizes the data and metadata in tables, offering functionalities like nesting tables and selection of term from a vocabulary.
 The system runs locally inside any modern web browser with possibility of automated synchronisation with an online database.